FabricExile/kludge/doc/adl-comp-methods.md

 ## `ext.add_cpp_include_dir(directory)`

-Adds an include directory to to the C++ include directory path (the `-I` parameter in GCC and Clang).
+Adds an include directory to the C++ include directory path (the `-I` parameter in GCC and Clang).

 ## `add_cpp_quoted_include(filepath)`

 Adds a C++ inclusion directive to the top of the generated C++ extension.
-The inclusion uses double quotes, ie. `#include "filepath"`
+The inclusion uses double quotes, i.e. `#include "filepath"`

 ## `add_cpp_angled_include(filepath)`

 Adds a C++ inclusion directive to the top of the generated C++ extension.
-The inclusion uses angle brackets, ie. `#include <filepath>`
+The inclusion uses angle brackets, i.e. `#include <filepath>`

 ## `add_lib_dir(dirpath)`